gioflores24/NoughtMachine/README.md

 # Nought-Machine
 Slot machine simulator of a game.

-To play, first you enter the amount of money you would like to start off with, then click the "submit" button.
+To play, first you enter the amount of money you would like to start off with, then click the "begin" button.

 <p float="center">
   <img src="screenshots/noughtMachineBegin.png"/>